Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: The B-POP code

 For YCs and GCs, we assume that the cluster has a probability of $50\%$ to be described by a \cite{Deh93} sphere, and in such a case we adopt a value for the inner density slope of $\gamma = 1(1.5)$ for YCs(GCs).
 This choice enables us to explore how the matter distribution and the presence of a density cusp in the cluster innermost region could affect BBH formation.
 Otherwise, we adopt a \cite{Plum} sphere to model the cluster\footnote{It has been shown that \cite{Plum} closely resemble \cite{king62} models with an adimensional potential well $W_0\simeq 6$ \citep{aarseth2008}, which have been extensively used to fit the observed properties of Galactic GCs \citep{harris14}.}.
 For NCs, instead, we adopt a \cite{Deh93} model with $\gamma = 1.9$.
 According to this choice, the central escape velocity is thus determined as:

 We note that in the case of YCs, the choice $\gamma=1$ leads to an escape velocity in \cite{Deh93} models $\sim 30\%$ smaller than in \cite{Plum} models -- at fixed value of $r_h$, while in the case of GCs, where $\gamma = 1.5$, $v_{\rm esc}$ is practically the same in both models.
 The choice of a flat (Plummer) or a cusp (Dehnen) density profile aims at capturing the different phases of cluster life, as early evolution, mass segregation, and binary formation can significantly affect cluster matter distribution.
 If the remnant BH of a dynamical merger receives a kick $v_{\rm kick}<v_{\rm esc}$, we check whether the BH remnant can undergo one (or more) further mergers within a Hubble time.
 In case of multiple generation mergers we follow the evolution of the BH remnant until either: a) $v_{\rm kick}>v_{\rm esc}$, b) the number of BHs in the innermost region of the cluster is fully consumed in repeated mergers, c) the total delay time exceeds 14 Gyr.
+Figure \ref{fig:clprop} shows the mass and half-mass radius distribution for different types of cluster.

 We assume that the number of BHs participating in one or multiple mergers in star clusters is comparable to the number of BHs lurking inside the cluster scale radius, which is directly connected to the cluster half-mass radius: